Paul Cochrane Zefram Review

 Who is the Paul Cochrane Zefram for?

 The Zefram is a great option for a guitarist who is looking to add character to their gain staging.
 It’s a well built, easy to use tone machine capable of getting into a territory largely dominated by mid focused overdrives but has it’s own character.
-It’s not quite the Klon, the Rat, or the Tubescreamer but it can be a more adult version, if you will.
-While it’s mid focused brethren are famous, some players find the eq exaggerations to be to forceful, too obtrusive to their inherent sound.
+It’s not quite the Klon, the RAT, or the Tube Screamer, but it can be a more grown up version, if you will.
+While it’s mid-focused brethren are famous, some players find the EQ exaggerations to be to forceful and too obtrusive to their inherent sound.
 It is precisely for these players that the Zefram is perfect.
-Mid focusing, bass forwarding as a tool is quite effective at cutting through a mix or having a tone and character that allows for separation of parts or even as an always on sound.
+Mid focusing and bass forwarding are tools that are quite effective at cutting through a mix and creating a tone and character that allows for separation of distinct parts in a mix.